Hosted by Adjust Services

 This workshop is aimed at line managers, supervisors and all staff involved with advising, managing and supervising neurodivergent employees.

-Senior leadership sets the standard and tone for better culture and approaches to neurodiversity, requiring team leaders to translate this vision into everyday practice.
+Senior leadership sets the standard and tone for better culture and neuroinclusive approaches that team leaders translate into everyday practice.
 Striking the right balance between leadership values and individual team needs is key to unlocking the full potential of a cognitively diverse workforce and managers should be both informed and supported to achieve this.

 About Daniel Aherne